 In mid-2018, under the umbrella of the Suffolk Foundation, a small group of women began to explore how an organization filled with experienced, successful, and community-conscious female members could help to positively impact our neighbors and future leaders.
 The group developed a mission statement: further facilitate and develop philanthropy among women to address the needs of women and/or children in the City of Suffolk and Western Tidewater.

 With this focus the initial group of women officially founded the Suffolk Foundation’s Women’s Impact Fund.
-Throughout 2018 several concepts were readily adopted: members pay an initial ($1,000) joining fee and a reduced annual ($500) contribution to offset the need for fundraising activities; monies collected are treated as an endowment fund where the annual interest is distributed within the community; and, the Women’s Impact Fund makes grants to established organizations rather than starting a grass-roots effort themselves.
+Throughout 2018 several concepts were readily adopted: members pay an initial ($1,000) joining fee and a reduced annual ($500) contribution to offset the need for fundraising activities; monies collected are treated as an endowment fund where up to 5% of the average fund balance is distributed to nonprofits within the community; and, the Women’s Impact Fund makes grants to established organizations rather than starting a grass-roots effort themselves.

 Because most Members are active and generous in many ways, the Women’s Impact Fund holds no fundraising activities.
-We have a goal of at least 100 Members and have close to 40 Members at this time.
+We have a goal of at least 100 Members and have over 50 Members at this time.

 Each WIF member determines the level of activity in the Women’s Impact Fund that best suits her availability – from financial support only, to active participant and/or leadership in support of our mission.
 The Board meets every other month, and Members meet twice annually at two casual and fun informational and networking celebrations.